 If you find yourself gaining weight during menopause, here’s everything you need to know about why this happens and 9 ways you can support post-menopausal weight loss.

 There are a number of reasons why people are prone to weight gain during menopause:

 As a result of age, a common decrease in exercise, and fluctuating hormones, many people lose muscle mass during this transition, which increases the appearance of any weight gain.

 In the perimenopausal phase—the stage that occurs before true menopause—hormones fluctuate between high and low levels before they decline during menopause.

 Both high and low levels of oestrogen have been linked to increase fat storage.2

-Women naturally become more resistant to insulin as they age, which is linked to an increased difficulty in weight loss.3
+People naturally become more resistant to insulin as they age, which is linked to an increased difficulty in weight loss.3

 However, in the same way that a person’s individual lifestyle and genetics affect menopause and weight gain, the duration and severity of each woman’s menopause is also especially individual.

+Controlling your weight, or even losing weight during menopause, is certainly possible.
+Although the results vary greatly by person, depending on genetics, diet, and lifestyle.
 But don’t worry, we’ll soon give you 9 ways to lose weight during menopause.